 Dear St. John’s Parents,

-Two programs highlighted are the Hodson Internship and Pathways Fellowship grants.
+Two programs we’d like to highlight are the Hodson Internship and Pathways Fellowship grants.
 The Hodson program was established in 2000, and more than 300 students have completed summer internships with assistance from the grant.
-Recent Hodson interns have worked at the U.S. Naval Observatory in Washington, D.C., the Institute for Mind & Body in Chicago, the Milwaukee Symphony Orchestra, and the Smithsonian American Art Museum, among many others.
-Senior Gordon Seltz (A14) talks about his Hodson internship at an investment banking firm in the current issue of The College, the St. John’s alumni magazine.
-Read the article by senior Nutchapol Boonparlit.
+Recent Hodson interns have worked at the U.S. Naval Observatory in Washington, D.C., the National Prison Project with the ACLU, the Arizona Historical Society, New York University Press, the Baltimore Theater Project, and the Smithsonian American Art Museum, among many others.

 We encourage you to explore our website, particularly the page for parents.
 We’ve posted a timeline students can follow throughout their four years and some tips for how you can help your students in the career development process.